-The chain planned to open 125 new locations this year, pushing the total to around 750.
-It recently debuted in Manhattan, in New York City, with a store on Fifth Ave.
+The chain planned to open 125 new locations in 2018, pushing the total to around 750.
+It recently debuted in New York City's Manhattan, with a store on Fifth Ave.

-Though the Gap company's Gap and Banana Republic chains are struggling, its budget- and family-friendly Old Navy chain and sporty Athleta brand are expanding rapidly.
+Though the Gap company's Gap and Banana Republic chains are struggling, its budget- and family-friendly Old Navy chain and sporty Athleta brands are expanding rapidly.

 Another 270 of those stores are expected to be open by the fall of 2020, including more than 60 new Old Navy locations arriving this year.